 If you’ve ever been to a cosplay convention you’ll know that male cross-dressing is a not insignificant part of otaku culture, so New Type isn’t at all out of place in Akihabara.

 These are just some of the many unique maid cafes that you can find in Akihabara.
-To learn more about the craziness and attractions of Akihabara download a free copy of A Cheapo’s Guide to Akihabara.
+To learn more about the craziness and attractions of Akihabara read our 24h in Akihabara guide here.